 - Exceptions could be made for; patients suspected of macula-on retina detachment, neovascular glaucoma, complications of recent surgery done by a GLEC surgeon, and other conditions deemed necessary by the triage doctor.

 - If the patient requires a companion, the above questions and temperature screening will be required of the companion as well.

 Returning to Work After Illness Policy:

 Please talk to your supervisor about your illness and symptoms.
-Your supervisor will relay your symptoms to one of the clinical specialists (Dr. Cooke, Dr. Brown, or Shelby Weaver, RN) to determine whether or not you are option 1, 2, or 3.
-(See below.)
+Your supervisor will relay your symptoms to one of the GLEC COVID officers (Dr. Brown, Dr. Cooke, or Shelby Weaver, RN).

-1. Return to work as soon as cleared by clinical specialist.
+- Return to work as soon as cleared by a GLEC COVID officer.

-2. If there is a reasonable chance the illness is NOT COVID:
+- If there is a reasonable chance the illness IS COVID;

 *A team member who has been exposed to someone, such as a household family member, who is suspected or confirmed to have COVID-19 should self-monitor for COVID-19 related symptoms for 14 days.
 However, while self-monitoring, the team member will continue to work as long as they do not have symptoms.